U.N. rights chief calls for closure of Guantanamo prison

 ICRC President Peter Maurer is expected to raise concerns about Guantanamo in talks next week with senior U.S. officials during his three-day visit to Washington, Heeb said.

 "We continue to hold detainees under the internationally recognized Law of War and in keeping with the best of our core values, safeguarding and humanely treating all who are in our care and custody, there.
-Assertions that present some alternate narrative simply do not withstand intellectual rigour," a U.S. Department of Defence spokesman, Lieutenant Colonel Todd Breasseale, told Reuters in response to Pillay's statement.
+Assertions that present some alternate narrative simply do not withstand intellectual rigor," a U.S. Department of Defense spokesman, Lieutenant Colonel Todd Breasseale, told Reuters in response to Pillay's statement.

 (Reporting by Stephanie Nebehay in Geneva; Additional reporting by Jane Sutton in Miami; Editing by Pravin Char and Stephen Powell)